 c.
-Calculation of the free quota and the forced heirship protected portion respectively - treatment of lifetime gifts d.
-Enforcing the forced heirship rights - claims in abatement
+Calculation of the free quota and the forced heirship protected portion respectively - treatment of lifetime gifts

-The calculation is based on the net value of the deceased's assets at the time of his or her demise.
-Added to this is the value of gifts made in the five years prior to death or freely revocable gifts.
-Also included are assets alienated by the deceased with the obvious intention of circumventing the limitations on his or her testamentary freedom (CC, Article 527).
+The calculation is based on the net value of the deceased's assets at the time of their demise.
+Added to this are the value of gifts made in the five years prior to death or freely revocable gifts.
+Also included are assets alienated by the deceased with the obvious intention of circumventing the limitations on their testamentary freedom (Article 527, CC).

-Where a life insurance claim maturing on the death of the deceased was established in favour of a third party by an inter vivos, testamentary or mortis causa disposition, or was transferred by the deceased during his or her lifetime to a third party without valuable consideration, the redemption value of such an insurance claim at the time of death is added to the estate (CC, Article 476).
+Where a life insurance claim maturing on the death of the deceased was established in favour of a third party by an inter vivos, testamentary or mortis causa disposition, or was transferred by the deceased during their lifetime to a third party without valuable consideration, the redemption value of such insurance claim at the time of death is added to the estate (Article 476, CC).
+The legal uncertainty whether certain pension plans (so-called 3a plans) fall within this provision will be solved with the new law.
+As of 1 January 2023, the revised provision clearly states that also so-called 3a plans do not fall into the estate and their respective beneficiary has a direct claim against the institution.
+However, these funds remain relevant for the calculation of the forced heirship portion.